-The test system can verify the selection / reselection of SyncRef UE by monitoring the SLSS ID used by the V2X UE for its SLSS+MIB-SL transmissions.
-When the V2X UE is not synchronized to any SyncRef UE, then the V2X UE shall use the SLSS ID pre-configured in the V2X UE.
+The test system can verify the selection / reselection of SyncRef UE by monitoring the SLSS ID used by the V2X UE for its S-SSB transmissions.
+When the V2X UE is not synchronized to any SyncRef UE, then the V2X UE shall use the SLSS ID belonging to set id_oon.
 When the V2X UE is synchronized to a SyncRef UE, the V2X UE shall derive its SLSS ID from the SLSS ID of the SyncRef UE as per clause 5.8.5.3 of TS 38.331[2].